 The importation of all alcohol, pornography, pork products, short wave radios and printed and recorded Western material (including that of a religious nature) is strictly prohibited.

-The Islamic holy month of Ramadan will begin in late May 2017.
+The Islamic holy month of Ramadan is expected to occur between mid-May and mid-June 2018.
 During Ramadan, take care to respect religious and cultural sensitivities, rules and customs.
 In particular, avoid eating, drinking and smoking in the presence of people who are fasting.
-For more information see our
+See our

 Information for dual nationals

 Iran does not recognise dual nationality.
-It is highly unlikely that the Australian Government would be allowed to provide consular assistance to Australian/Iranian dual nationals who have been detained.
+It is highly unlikely that the Australian Government would be allowed to provide consular assistance to Australian/Iranian dual nationals who are arrested or detained.
 Iranian officials are unlikely to notify the Australian embassy that an Australian/Iranian dual national has been arrested or detained.

 Australian/Iranian dual national males who have not completed military service may be prohibited from leaving Iran.